Hyperspace (film)

 Hyperspace, also known as Gremloids, is a 1984 3D science fiction comedy film starring Chris Elliott and Paula Poundstone, written and directed by Todd Durham and filmed in Shelby, North Carolina.
 This was the sixth and final 3-D film produced by the Owensby Studios in the 1980s.

-The film was an early parody of the 1977 space opera film, Star Wars.
+The film is an early parody of the 1977 space opera film, Star Wars.
 It introduced Lord Buckethead, the visage of whom later became a satirical perennial candidate at British elections.

 Plot

 A Star Wars-style text crawl explains how a resistance force led by Princess Serina has stolen vital radio transmissions from an evil Galactic Alliance.
 The Darth Vader-like villain, Lord Buckethead (named only in the closing credits), pursues Serina, but, due to an error in navigation, instead lands on Earth.

 Lord Buckethead then leads his Jawa-like minions into the nearby suburb while none-the-wiser of his blunder.
 He immediately mistakes town folk such as Chester, the local baker, for a galactic hero called Captain Starfighter; and again later Karen, an employee at a local transmission repair shop, for Princess Serina, promptly abducting her for interrogation.

-Max, a timid exterminator with sights on passing an upcoming exam and being promoted to an executive, unintentionally arrives on the scene and helps Karen escape.
-The two flee into the woods, but are soon captured and taken back to the aliens' ship.
+Max, a timid exterminator aspiring to pass a crucial exam for a shot at executive promotion, inadvertently finds himself at the scene and aids Karen in escaping.
+The duo makes a hasty retreat into the woods, only to be captured and brought aboard the aliens' ship.

-While there, the minions eventually discover they are on the wrong planet.
-But due to Lord Buckethead's arrogance, any attempt to inform him is viewed as insubordination and dealt with harshly by execution.
+The minions eventually realize that they have erred, and arrived on the wrong planet.
+Unfortunately, attempts to convey this to the arrogant Lord Buckethead are met with harsh consequences due to his intolerance for insubordination, often resulting in execution.

-Max and Karen soon escape again and, after a run around in a superstore, finally arrive just in time for him to take his big exam.
-Lord Buckethead then arrives, takes Karen captive and demands the radio transmissions he still seeks be handed over.
-Otherwise, the town will be destroyed.
+Despite the setbacks, Max and Karen manage to escape once more.
+After a chaotic adventure in a superstore, they eventually arrive just in time for Max's important exam.
+However, their respite is short-lived as Lord Buckethead arrives, seizing Karen and demanding the coveted radio transmissions.
+Failure to comply would mean the destruction of the entire town.

 The military arrives but is easily pushed back by the spaceship's superior defenses.
-Max meanwhile takes the opportunity to sneak aboard and rescue Karen.
+Max meanwhile takes the opportunity to sneak aboard Buckethead's ship and rescue Karen.
 The two make it off just as the ship is preparing for lift-off.
 Lord Buckethead's minions meanwhile have had all they can take from his arrogance and bullying abuse, and literally kick him off the ship as he stands on the main boarding ramp, marooning him on Earth.

 He then pursues and corners Max and Karen, but is killed by Chester, who appears in a Superman style outfit, revealing that he actually is Captain Starfighter.
 The film finally ends with the alien spaceship flying away from Earth.